About Scott Hadly

 DIYALA PROVINCE, Iraq — A black burn mark covers one corner of a mud brick wall.

-The stain, less than a block from the Wajihiyah City Council office, marks the spot where two weeks ago, a young woman wearing a black hijab blew herself up.
-It's believed she intended to detonate the bomb strapped to her body amid a group of new Sons of Iraq recruits, citizen soldiers enlisted to help battle insurgents and members of terrorist cells operating in the province.
+The stain, less than a block from the Wajihiyah City Council office, marks the spot where a young woman in a black hijab blew herself up.
+It's believed she intended to detonate the bomb strapped to her body amid a group of new 'Sons of Iraq' recruits, citizen soldiers enlisted to help battle insurgents and members of terrorist cells operating in the province.
 The woman first went to the city offices but was turned away.
-Then she started running toward where the Sons of Iraq are garrisoned, and she tripped, setting off the bomb.
+Then she started running toward where the Sons of Iraq are garrisoned, and she tripped, setting off the bomb, or perhaps it was set off remotely.

 Writing Samples